This information is occasionally updated and can be found at www.nada.kth.se/~karlm/softeng_proj.html

 What skills do you have in the group.
 Are there individuals with specialist skills?
 Will you need to learn any new skills?
 How will you learn these?

 What commercial tools exist of this kind?
 (You can include freeware, shareware).
 Who makes them?
 What do they cost?
 Who buys them?
 Are they for computer experts or beginners?
 Are they national or international?
 What skills does a typical user have?
-Is the market mature or immature?
+Is the market established or new?

 What is the "best available product" of this type.
 Why is it best?
-What features make it the best?
-You may be able to consult industry analyst reports produced by such companies as Gartner Group.
-How many of these features could you implement in the time available?
+What properties make it the best?
+How many of these properties could you implement in the time available?
 What features could be classified as (a) economy version, (b) standard version, (c) deluxe version.

 Expect to use a web search, magazines and trade newspapers extensively here.

-What algorithms and data structures might be needed for the project?
-What research subjects are related to this project?
-What could a commerical product look like in the distant future?
+Expect to use course notes and library books extensively here.
+What algorithms and data structures might be needed for the project.
+What research subjects are related to this project.
+What could a product look like in the future?
 Are there experts at KTH in this subject?

-In this section you should describe what platform, Operating System and programming language(s) would be appropriate.
-Can you use any commercial-off-the-shelf (COTS) products to solve parts of the problem? e.g. a commercial database, spread-sheet front end, web browser interface etc. Can you use application generator tools, e.g. Yacc, Lex, Javacc or component libraries e.g. Swing?
+What platform, Operating System and programming language(s) would be appropriate.
+Can you use any commercial off the shelf products (available within NADA) to solve parts of the problem? e.g. a database, or tools, e.g. Yacc, Lex, Javacc, Swing.